open-telemetry/opentelemetry-java/QUICKSTART.md

 );
 ```

-[io.opentelemetry.sdk.trace.Sampler]: https://github.com/open-telemetry/opentelemetry-java/blob/master/sdk/src/main/java/io/opentelemetry/sdk/trace/Sampler.java
+[`io.opentelemetry.sdk.trace.Sampler`]: https://github.com/open-telemetry/opentelemetry-java/blob/master/sdk/src/main/java/io/opentelemetry/sdk/trace/Sampler.java

 ### Span Processor

 Different Span processors are offered by OpenTelemetry.
-The `SimpleSpanProcessor` immediately forwards ended spans to the exporter, while the `BatchSpansProcessor` batches them and send them in bulk.
+The `SimpleSpanProcessor` immediately forwards ended spans to the exporter, while the `BatchSpansProcessor` batches them and sends them in bulk.
-Multiple Span processors can be configured to be active at the same time using `MultiSpanProcessor`.
+Multiple Span processors can be configured to be active at the same time using the `MultiSpanProcessor`.

 ```java
 tracerRegistry.addSpanProcessor(